 Contexts

-array.
-When Doc Detective runs tests, it checks the associated contexts to see if the app is available and if it's running on a specified platform.
-If the conditions are met, the test runs in that context.
-You can specify multiple contexts for a test, and Doc Detective will run the test in each context that is met.
+When Doc Detective runs tests, it evaluates the defined contexts against the current environment.
+If the current platform matches one specified in a context, and if a browser is specified and available, the test runs in that specific browser on that platform.
+You can specify multiple contexts, and Doc Detective will attempt to run the relevant tests in each matching context.

 For comprehensive options, see the context reference.